bomonike/bomonike.github.io/weather-info.md

 24. Solar Radiation in wm/2 by ? (if installed) - Sunshine is measured by sunshine meters
 25. IN (Indoor) in ug/m3 by PM2.5 sensor (if installed)
 26. OUT (Outdoor) in ug/m3 by PM2.5 sensor (if installed)
-27. <a href="#dew-point">Dew point</a> is measured in degrees by dew point meters
+27. <a href="#dew-point">Dew point</a> is measured in degrees by ???.

+   The dew point is the temperature to which air must be cooled (at constant pressure) in order for it to become saturated (have 100% relative humidity).

+   * When air cools to its dew point, it reaches 100% relative humidity, and any further cooling causes water vapor to condense into droplets, forming dew or fog.
+   * A low dew point of 45 degrees feels "refreshing".
+At 50, it's "comfortable".
+At 55, it's "not bad".
+   * A high dew point indicates more moisture in the air, making it feel humid - and "sticky" and uncomfortable in warm weather.
+At 60, it's "muggy".At 65 it's "Very Humid".
+At 70 it's "tropical"
 28. "Feels Like" above Temperature

     <a name="dew-point"></a>
 29. Lightning icon appears when Dew Point exceeds 70ºF, when conditions make it possible for lightning storms to form in the area.
+The dew point is the temperature at which air becomes saturated with moisture at a given pressure, leading to the formation of dew, fog, or frost. <a target="_blank" href="https://www.cbsnews.com/boston/news/what-is-dew-point-humidity-sticky-weather/">BLOB</a>
 30. Daily Rain Icon: Rainfall is measured by rain gauges.
 Modern ones use ultrasonic technology that has no moving parts.

 * Moonrise/Moonset?